MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-messages.md

 The dropdown filter is set to Build + IntelliSense.
 A warning is visible: VCIC002 - #include < iostream > isn't used in this file."
 :::image-end:::

-The following describes the messages that you may see from include cleanup:
+These are the messages that you may see from include cleanup:

 ## `VCIC001`: Content from #include is used in this file and transitively included

-This message means that you are using content from a header file that is included indirectly.
+This message means that you're using content from a header file that is included indirectly.
 For example, you may be directly including a header file and that header file may `#include <string>`.
-If you use `string` in your code, but don't actually `#include <string>` yourself, it will work as long as the other header file continues to indirectly include `<string>` for you.
-That's an undesirable situation and this message identifies that this is going on in your code.
+If you use `string` in your code, but don't actually `#include <string>` yourself, it works as long as the other header file continues to indirectly include `<string>` for you.
+This message identifies that this is going on in your code.
 See [Direct vs indirect headers](include-cleanup-overview.md#direct-vs-indirect-headers) for more information.

 ## `VCIC002`: #include is not used in this file

-This indicates that the specified header file is not used in the current file.
+This message indicates that the specified header file is not used in the current file.
 You can remove the `#include` directive.

 ## See also